pvln94/LibraryManagementSystem/Project file/Adminfolder/uploads/file/README.md

-# Here file folder is unable to upload due to large size.
+# Here "file" folder is unable to upload due to large size.
 # To get access to the files in file, download them from internet.
 ![image](https://github.com/user-attachments/assets/a79cedf1-0770-4c6e-a53c-480731c53efd)
 ## Names: